Dependency-Aware Compilation for Surface Code Quantum Architectures: Surface Code Mapping Routing

-Our goal is to execute a circuit $\circuit$ as a sequence of time steps.
-A valid sequence of time steps must respect the logical dependencies in $C$.
-That is, if two gates $g_i$ and $g_{j}$ act on a shared qubit and $i < j$, then we say $g_j$ \emph{depends} on $g_i$, and require that $g_j$ must be executed after $g_i$.
-Moreover, it must be possible to execute all of the gates assigned to any particular time step simultaneously on the architecture.
+\begin{example} \cref{fig:map_ex} shows a qubit map where four qubits are mapped to four of the 15 vertices in the architecture. \end{example} \paragraph{Dependency and routing} Let $\circuit=\langle g_1, \ldots, g_k\rangle$ denote a circuit represented as a sequence of gate applications.
+If two gates $g_i$ and $g_{j}$ act on a shared qubit and $i < j$, then we say $g_j$ \emph{depends} on $g_i$.
+For example, in the circuit in \cref{fig:map_ex}, the gate $\cnot ~ q_1 ~ q_2$ depends on the gate $\cnot ~ q_0 ~ q_1$.
+For routing, we must assign gates to execution time steps in a way that respects dependencies in $C$.
+Also, it must be possible to execute all of the gates assigned to any particular time step simultaneously on the architecture.
 Gates can be executed simultaneously if there are vertex-disjoint paths, of the proper shape, along which to route them.
-For \cnot gates, the path must connect the two qubits the \cnot acts on.
-For $\T$ gates, the path must connect a magic state qubit and the qubit the $\T$ gate acts on.
-We say that a function assigning gates to time steps and paths is a \emph{valid gate route} if it meets these requirements.
-In the definition below, $\langle V \rangle$ denotes the set of finite sequences of vertices $\langle v_1, \ldots, v_m\rangle$ from a vertex set $V$.
-As with a circuit, we can treat the sequence as a set of elements.
+We say that an assignment of gates to time steps and paths is a \emph{valid gate route} if it meets these requirements.
+In the definition to come, $\langle V \rangle$ denotes the set of finite sequences of vertices $\langle v_1, \ldots, v_m\rangle$ from a vertex set $V$.